Table of Contents

 Both the Classic and the New Google Sites are easy to use; should you run into any problems, Sites has a knowledge-based support page.
 Some articles can point you in the right direction and forums that have helpful replies.
 Unfortunately, there aren’t any live chat or phone support for Google Sites.

 If you have a Google account, you are free to use Google Sites.
 It’s 100% free unless you reach the set storage threshold.
 And if you’re thinking of using a custom domain name, you will incur charges based on Google Domain or their affiliate domain hosting partners.

 As many Google website builder reviews will have you know, this platform is targeted towards small business and up and coming starters.
 Google Sites does an excellent job of producing professional-looking and incisive websites.
 Its lack of design options, SEO & eCommerce tools are no surprise because Google Sites has always been marketed as a tool for internal collaboration.

 In contrast, if you need a more intuitive and interactive website builder that boosts your creative mind, there are a few notable Google Sites alternatives.
-Wix and Weebly are among the most well-regarded site builders on the market.
+Wix is a current favourite and among the most well-regarded site builders on the market.

 That’s all for now:

 Grateful to you for reading our Google Sites Reviews!
 Stay tuned for more reviews and comparison articles on website builders and eCommerce platforms as well as informative comparison articles.
 You can check some of these articles below;